xKayniT/NetworkTool/README.md

 Hello and welcome to my GitHub pages.
 This repository contains a tool which is named **NetworkTool**.
 The goal of this tool is to give several features related to network, cybersecurity and others in one centralized tool.
-The tool is developed in Python 3.12.7 version with some well-known libraries such Scapy and endpoints API.
+The tool is developed in Python with some well-known libraries such Scapy and endpoints API.

 To execute the python code, you need to install the libraries requirements first with the following command :